Predrag02/Predrag02/README.md

-I am a fourth-year Information Technology student with a profound interest in technology and a dedication to solving complex problems.
+I am a graduate in Information Technology with a profound interest in technology and a dedication to solving complex problems.

 ## Objective

-My journey in information technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in information technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.

 ## Skills